holacracyone/Holacracy-Constitution/Appendix-A.md

 - Defining Roles and/or Policies via the Circle's Governance Process to enact its Purpose and Accountabilities
 - Assigning Partners to the Circle’s Roles, monitoring the fit, and re-assigning Roles to other Partners to optimize fit
-- Allocating the Circle’s resources across its various Projects and/or Roles
 - Judging the relative value of Circle efforts on request to resolve priority conflicts across Roles

 _The Circle Lead also holds all un-delegated Circle-level Domains and Accountabilities._